 As you can see, the disability benefits are all based upon the employee's average weekly wage (AWW).
 So, it is extremely important to be sure the workers' compensation insurance company is using the right AWW to calculate the disability payments.

-If an injured worker doesn’t receive any of these benefits after a work related accident or is denied benefits from the insurance company, then the injured employee can file a claim for benefits.
+If an injured worker doesn’t receive any of these benefits after a work related accident or is denied benefits from the insurance company, then the injured employee has the legal right to file a claim for benefits.
 After the claim is filed the case will go through the workers’ compensation process in pursuit of benefits.

 Get Legal Help Now